-By default, certain events will generate log messages and at least one log server should be configured in cOS Core to capture these messages.
-However, a cOS Core feature called memlog will capture recent log messages in local cOS Core memory.
+By default, certain events will generate log messages and at least one log server should be configured in cOS Core to capture these messages, although a feature called memlog will capture recent log messages in local cOS Core memory.
 The administrator should review what events are important to them and at what severity.
 The cOS Core Log Reference Guide provides a complete listing of the log messages that cOS Core is capable of generating.